marcelotestard/marcelotestard/README.md

 #### :books: About me:

-I'm a Full Stack Developer, currently studying Computer Science at Buenos Aires, Argentina.
+I'm a Full Stack Web Developer, currently studying Computer Science at Buenos Aires, Argentina.
 I have developed e-commerce stores using technologies like: JQuery, JavaScript, HTML and CSS.

 I love learning new technologies and contributing to open source communities.